| | | | |

 friends.
 What a volume of tribute and esteem in

+that sentence.
 Yes, all of us loved this lover of

 peace.
 As we sat about his death bed and watched